High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Discussion

-Overall, most of these assumptions imply that our CO shielding effect and in turn photodissociation timescales in the two systems, calculated from our line of sight column densities of CO and H$_2$, are likely significantly overestimated.
-This could imply that contrary to the values we report, H$_2$ is likely not able to provide sufficient shielding and allow CO to survive over the lifetime (age) of the systems.
-This would provide further support to the claim that the gas is not primordial but of second generation in these systems, adding to the new conclusive evidence presented here that the CO/H$_2$ ratio differs significantly from protoplanetary disk gas in at least one of our two CO-rich systems.
-Nonetheless, accurately modelling the disk geometry, local radiation field, shielding from various molecules, outgassing rates, etc. would need to be conducted to determine a more realistic photodissociation timescale.
+Overall, most of these assumptions imply that the CO shielding and in turn photodissociation timescales in HD 131488 calculated from our line of sight column densities of CO and H$_2$, is likely significantly overestimated.
+Although our quantitative estimate is formally not conclusive, H$_2$ is likely not able to provide sufficient shielding and allow CO to survive over the lifetime (age) of the systems.
+This would provide further support to the claim that the gas is not primordial but of second generation in HD 131488 as well as in HD 110058, adding to the new conclusive evidence presented here that the CO/H$_2$ ratio differs significantly from protoplanetary disk gas in at least one of our two CO-rich systems.
+Nevertheless, accurately modelling HD 131488's geometry, local radiation field, shielding from various molecules, outgassing rates, etc. would need to be conducted to determine a more realistic photodissociation timescale.

 Although CI shielding has not been considered previously in the context of a primordial scenario it could extend the CO lifespan, though it is unclear how important this is in younger protoplanetary disks where complex chemistry beyond simply photodissociation involving both CO and C is expected.
-What we find is that in the radial direction the CI column density in \citet{brennan_low_2025} is sufficient to provide shielding over the system lifetime, but it is unclear whether this is possible along the vertical direction as well, where the column density is unconstrained.
+What we find is that in the radial direction the CI column density in \citet{brennan_low_2024} is sufficient to provide shielding over the system lifetime, but it is unclear whether this is possible along the vertical direction as well, where the column density is unconstrained.

-For both disks, it also is in principle possible that the belts host a hybrid mix of primordial and secondary gas, with their protoplanetary gas having started to dissipate very recently, as suggested by \citet{lisse_spectral_2017}.
-However, our evidence suggests that even in such a scenario, the disks are likely still dominated by second generation gas.
+For both disks, it is in principle possible that the belts host a hybrid mix of primordial and secondary gas, with their protoplanetary gas having started to dissipate very recently, as suggested by \citet{lisse_spectral_2017}.
+However, our evidence suggests that even in such a scenario, at least HD 110058 is likely still dominated by second generation gas.
 Our non-detection of H$_2$ in both systems is consistent with abundance ratios found in Solar System comets \citep{combi_time-dependent_1996}; supporting the hypothesis that the gas in these CO-rich systems is, like the dust, secondary/exocometary in origin rather than primordial.